DeepSoftwareAnalytics/SimpleDevQA/README.md

 (1) Download the repository [RealDevQA](https://anonymous.4open.science/r/RealDevQA-25E7/).

-(2) In the `code/eval/eval_demo.py` file, please add the grader model you wish to use and its corresponding API key and base URL:
+(2) In the `code/eval/eval_demo.py` file, you should add the grader model you wish to use and its corresponding API key and base URL:
 ```python
 grading_sampler = ChatCompletionSampler(
         model="",